Walter Shillington is an avid collector of mechanical watches. His reviews focus on inexpensive but often intriguing Chinese timepieces.

 During the test phase in my Diplomat watch winder, the Jaragar gained two minutes.
-This works out to seventeen seconds per day.
+This works out to 17 seconds per day.
 A modern mechanical non-COSC certified watch should to accurate to within ten seconds per day.
 Having said this, considering the price, the timepiece is reasonably accurate.

 My watch exhibited difficulties associated with the date mechanism.
-The situation might improve, as the watch becomes worn in—or it might worsen.
-The pushbuttons controlling the various functions of this timepiece worked adequately but their action proved not as firm as those of the Kronen & Sohne KS04 which I have also reviewed.
-Time can easily be adjusted by turning the crown and all subdials function well.
+The situation might improve as the watch becomes worn in—or it might worsen.
+The pushbuttons controlling the various functions of this timepiece worked adequately, but their action proved not as firm as those of the Kronen & Sohne KS04, which I have also reviewed.
+Time can easily be adjusted by turning the crown, and all subdials function well.

 Automatic/mechanical watches require routine maintenance—cleaning and lubrication—every three to five years.
-If not properly maintained accuracy will suffer and eventually the timepiece will die.
+If not properly maintained, accuracy will suffer, and eventually, the timepiece will die.
 It is easy to justify the cost of maintaining the $40,000 Rolex you mortgaged your house for last year.
 It is only common sense.
 In the case of the Jaragar, however, this work will probably be neglected.
 It is not that the maintenance costs would be higher than that of the Rolex—it probably will be less—but why would you have a watch cleaned when it could be replaced at a lower cost?

-In my judgment this watch should run well for the first two years although problems with the date mechanism might surface.
+In my judgment, this watch should run well for the first two years, although problems with the date mechanism might surface.
 You will also need to replace the strap.
-Over the next three, as dust accumulates and lubricating oils dry, accuracy will suffer and the watch will need to be wound from time to time.
+Over the next three, as dust accumulates and lubricating oils dry, accuracy will suffer, and the watch will need to be wound from time to time.
 The Jaragar might cease to operate during this period or it could—as my neglected Seiko diver’s watch has—struggle mightily to survive.

 I like this watch.
 It looks great on my wrist and could easily be mistaken for a timepiece worth far more than what I paid.
 The Jaragar is reasonably accurate, easy to read, and packed with cool functions.